savannahghi/shared_ui_components/CONTRIBUTING.md

 `shared_ui_components` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.
 When you initially consider contributing to `shared_ui_components`, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

-Here's a list of the big ones:
+Here's a list of some of the projects:

 - [app_wrapper](https://github.com/savannahghi/app_wrapper) -  A shared library for `BeWell-Consumer` and `BeWell-Professional` Responsible for putting together everything that the app needs in order to run safely.
 Similar to a pre-flight checklist that brings together app requirements and exposes them to app's element tree.
 - [domain_objects](https://github.com/savannahghi/domain_objects) - A shared library for `BeWell-Consumer` and `BeWell-Professional` Responsible for aggregating core domain objects.